|Docs

 The public API is accessible at the following endpoint:

 To use the API, you will need an API token.
-There are three types of tokens you can create.
+There are three types of tokens you can create in the Railway dashboard.
+If you're building an application that authenticates users, you can also use OAuth.

-You can create an API token from the tokens page in your account settings.
+You can create an account or workspace token from the tokens page in your account settings.

 New token form

-• Team token - Select a team in the Team dropdown to create a token tied to a team.
-A team token has access to all the team's resources, and cannot be used to access your personal resources on Railway.
-Feel free to share this token with your teammates.
+• Workspace token - Select a specific workspace in the dropdown to create a token scoped to that workspace.
+A workspace token has access to all the workspace's resources, and cannot be used to access your personal resources or other workspaces on Railway.
+You can share this token with your teammates.

 You can create a project token from the tokens page in your project settings.